The Decision (TV program): Critical reception

 The television program drew high ratings, with Nielsen announcing that an average of 9.948 million people watched the show in the United States, with 13.1 million watching at the time of James' announcement.
 Cleveland topped all markets with a 26.0 Nielsen rating and 39 share.
 The show's Nielsen ratings were 6.1 in households, and 4.1 in 18–49, making it the most watched cable show of the night.

 The show drew criticism for the prolonged wait until James' actual announcement, which was mostly filled in with panel discussions.
 (In a call with media critics the day before the special aired, ESPN said the decision would occur in the first 10 to 15 minutes of the program.)
 Along with the spectacle of the show itself, the phrase "taking my talents to South Beach" became a punch line for critics.

 In Cleveland, fans considered James' departure a betrayal that ranks second to The Move (Art Modell's relocation of the Cleveland Browns to Baltimore).
 Associated Press wrote that The Decision joined The Move, The Drive, The Shot, and The Fumble in "Cleveland's sports hall of shame".
 Cleveland Cavaliers majority owner Dan Gilbert wrote an open letter to fans published in Comic Sans typeface on the Cavs website, denouncing James' decision as a "selfish", "heartless", "callous", and "cowardly betrayal", while declaring that the Cavs would win an NBA title before the "self-declared former King".
 (This proved incorrect as James' Heat would win the championship in 2012, while the Cavaliers would not do so until 2016, and with James back on the roster).
-Gilbert's sports-memorabilia company Fathead also lowered the price of wall graphics depicting James from $99.99 to $17.41, the birth year of Benedict Arnold.
+Gilbert's sports-memorabilia company Fathead also lowered the price of wall graphics depicting James from $99.99 to $17.41, the (New Style) birth year of Benedict Arnold.